HOMILY WEEK 33 06 – Year I

 Regarding the end of time, the reply of Jesus to those concerned about the end of the world is this – know that when the fig tree is in blossom, summer is near, and in today’s gospel, “he is God not of the dead, but of the living; for to him all of them are alive.”
 Jesus is basically saying not to worry about the end of the world or when the kingdom of God will come – just look for the effects, the evidence of that kingdom and the resurrection of the dead, in our life and around us right here and now.

-One great evidence of the presence of the kingdom of God already here is forgiveness, and the art of apologizing or receiving forgiveness.
+Another sign of the presence of the kingdom of God already here is the art of apologizing or receiving forgiveness.
 To forgive from the heart is to be like Christ on the Cross.
 However, reconciliation often means we are the ones who need to ask for forgiveness from those we have hurt or let down.
 Jesus in Mt 5:23 tells us to leave our gift at the altar if we remember someone has something against us, and to go and be reconciled first.

 The art of apologizing involves first of all reminding the other of our transgression; listening to their pain and feelings around that transgression, a sincere apology, then a declaration to change, and finally, the offer to make amends.
 Then and only then is an apology complete.